Integration with Svelte

 Setting containers and adding Kanban with Toolbar

-To show Kanban with Toolbar, set up containers for both components and initialize them with their constructors:
+To show Kanban with a Toolbar on the page, set up containers for both and initialize them using their constructors:

 <script>